 DMCs vary in size and nature depending upon the study, but usually include three to five CF clinicians, a biostatistician, plus ad hoc members with specific expertise as required.
 All DMC members sign a confidentiality agreement and are aware of the critical importance of maintaining any and all information about the given study in the strictest confidence.

 A DMC charter is developed by the study sponsor to clearly define the function, composition, and operating expectations of the study's DMC.
 If you have questions about the guidelines and standard template for DMC charter development, contact the DSMB Program Coordinator, Miriam Hunt, at email@example.com.
 Statistical consultation on the charter is available from the TDN Coordinating Center.

 To assess whether the study is designed to adequately protect the safety of participants and data quality, the DMC reviews the protocol, draft DMC charter, investigator brochure, and any other relevant information on the study drug prior to study initiation.
 To help avoid redundancy or any discrepancies, the critique and ratings from the TDN protocol review process are also provided to the DMC.

 During the study, the DMC is responsible for evaluating significant adverse events in real time and conducting interim reviews of outcome and safety data to make recommendations on continuing, terminating, or modifying the trial.
 According to the DMC charter, major study design modifications and/or protocol amendments should be reviewed and approved by the DMC prior to implementation.

-For more detailed information about working with the DSMB, including a sponsor checklist, see the TDN Protocol Review and Data Safety Monitoring Processes brochure and flow chart.
+For more detailed information about working with the DSMB, see the TDN Protocol Review and Data Safety Monitoring Processes brochure, flow chart, and sponsor checklist.